uranusjr/Qelly/README.md

 ## Introduction

-Qelly is a Qt port of Nally, the open-source Telnet/SSH client for Mac OS X.
-Qt is chosen to be the underlying framework of this application bacause it enables us to build a GUI-based application with a native interface for every operating system with minimal effort.
+Qelly (pronounced as the name "Kelly") is a Qt port of Nally, the open-source Telnet/SSH client for Mac OS X. Qt is chosen to be the underlying framework of this application bacause it enables us to build a GUI-based application with a native interface for every operating system with minimal effort.
 The project is currently only a Qt version of Nally (hence the name), but more features from other Telnet/SSH clients are also planned.

 ## Licensing